 H.Res.195 is a resolution recognizing the importance of environmental stewardship and the urgency of the fight against climate change.
 This resolution was introduced by a handful of House Republicans and it’s really encouraging to see some bi-partisan support for fighting climate change.
 It has been referred to the House Committee on Energy and Commerce, Subcommittee on Environment, which has yet to hold a hearing on the bill.

-Public Land Heist
+Bad Bills: Public Lands Heist

 H.J.Res.46 (Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the final rule of the National Park Service relating to “General Provisions and Non-Federal Oil and Gas Rights”) would roll back the National Park Service’s authority to regulate private oil and gas drilling within National Parks.
 It was sent to the House Committee on Natural Resources in January but no hearings have been held.